Native Plant Garden Planning in The Woodlands, Texas

 Part sun.
 Familiar and tidy.

-HOA Landscaping in The Woodlands
+HOA Landscaping Rules in The Woodlands

 The Woodlands has design review.
 Native plantings can work if they look intentional.
 Clean edges, mulch, and grouped plantings help.
 Check community guidelines before you start.